midnightntwrk/midnight-template-repo/CONTRIBUTING.md

 Clearly describe your feature, its benefits, and most important the expected outcome.
 This helps us analyze the proposed solution and develop alternatives

 ## Any Questions?
 Ask anything about Midnight!
 We're here to help.
-Connect with us on [Discord], [Telegram], and [Twitter] and Join the Community to stay updated and engage with other Midnight enthusiasts.
+Connect with us on [Discord](https://discord.com/invite/midnightnetwork), [Telegram](https://t.me/Midnight_Network_Official), and [Twitter](https://x.com/MidnightNtwrk) and Join the Community to stay updated and engage with other Midnight enthusiasts.
 We appreciate your contributions!